timescale/timescaledb-toolkit/extension/docs/tdigest.md

     GROUP BY id;
 ```

-Then we can use that view to get the full aggregate like so:
+That view can then be used to get the full aggregate like so:

 ```SQL ,ignore
 SELECT tdigest(digest)